Financial Consumer Protections (CBK) in Kuwait

 • You are taking out a loan, credit card, or other financial product from a Kuwait bank.

-• You believe a bank charged hidden fees or changed your terms without permission.
+• You believe a bank charged hidden fees or changed your terms without your consent.

-• Your loan deductions exceed the legal limit of your salary.
+• Your loan deductions exceed the legal salary cap.

 • Read all terms and conditions carefully before signing any financial product agreement.